-In the little town Båstad with a big Tennis tournament right next to the water lies Hotel Skansen.
-It was built as a warehouse in 1877, but in the roaring 20ies it was rebuilt so guests cold play tennis and swim.
-It has housed both Nobel and Swedish King Gustaf V. At the end of a long pier there is “kallbadhus” – a bathhouse for anyone who wants to jump into the cold sea- also in the wintertime.
+Hotel Skansen is located in the little town Båstad (known for it’s big tennis tournament) right next to the water.
+It was built as a warehouse in 1877, but in the roaring 20ies it was rebuilt so guests could play tennis and swim.
+It has housed both Nobel and Swedish King Gustaf V. At the end of a long pier, there’s a “kallbadhus” – a bathhouse for anyone who wants to jump into the cold sea – also in the wintertime.
 The have a large gym and excellent food.
 The building is modern looking – I prefer the old wooden ones – but this is definitely a place worth visiting.

-A smaller but architecturally integrated very well in the nature place is Torekov.
-It a little bit further from the sea, because the beach is part of a special nature preserve.
+Torekov Hotell is a smaller spa hotel than the others, but architecturally integrated very well in the nature place.
+It’s a little bit further from the sea, because the beach is part of a special nature preserve.
 We had a wooden terrace, but didn’t use it because of the weather.
-But it is very quiet and there are not so many conferences, so you can maintain the relaxed feeling.
+But it is very quiet, and there are not so many conferences, so you can maintain the relaxed feeling.

 They changed the name from kurort to hotel, and that says it all!
 This used to be our favorite, but they turned a bit more congressional – with large meetings which changed the menu meatier and less spirulina.
 But the naked-in-a-wooden tub-being-scrubbed-with-seaweed-experience was awesome.
 They have the best training area since they use to (or maybe still do) rehabilitation training.
 It’s an old hospital, and lies beautifully on the rocks close to Varberg city.